 Experience and Types of Cases

 Mr. Wigdor’s practice focuses on litigation and counseling of individuals and companies in connection with a wide array of employment issues, criminal matters and international issues.
-He has represented numerous clients who have been victimized by discrimination or harassment based on pregnancy, race, gender, age, sexual orientation or disability, including, but certainly not limited to:
+He has represented numerous clients who have been victimized by unlawful workplace misconduct, including discrimination or harassment based on race, gender, pregnancy, age, religion, disability and/or sexual orientation.

 Admitted to Practice